Anxiety and Sleep; The Compounding Impact on Endodontic Therapy

 Abstract

-Objective: The objective was to understand association of sleep and anxiety with pain during root canal therapy.
+Objective: To understand association of sleep and anxiety with pain during root canal therapy.

 Conclusion: Assessment of sleep and anxiety are fundamental predictors when it comes to pain management during endodontic treatment.
 It is of high significance the patients should be educated and managed both in dental and life style modification perspectives.
 Yes, we have techniques and equipment that help achieve better pain control, but risks are associated with each.
 A better approach would be to focus on life style elements that will improve overall quality of endodontic care.